What is an IPO?

 Investors participating in an IPO must indicate how many shares they wish to subscribe for.
 However, you may not receive the full number of shares you indicated in your subscription.
 The number of shares allocated to you depends on how popular the IPO is and on the number of shares offered.
 If there is demand for more shares than are offered, you may end up receiving only a certain percentage of the number you subscribed for.

-Participate in IPOs in Nordea Investor
+Participate in IPOs in Nordea Mobile app or in Netbank

 If you’re interested in participating in a SPAC IPO, you can do it here.